Stream Management Implementation Program (SMIP)

 Eligible applicants include local, county, state, or federal government agencies, 501©(3) organizations, secondary school districts, colleges or universities.
 For-profit firms or institutions may submit funding applications in the Research, Assessment and Monitoring category only.

-AWSMP makes funding available for community partners to implement recommendations identified in the AWSMP Action Plan, Stream Management Plans, and Local Flood Analysis Plans.
+AWSMP makes funding available for community partners to implement recommendations identified in the AWSMP Action Plan, Stream Management Plans, Local Flood Analysis Plans, and for other priority reasons.
 Projects must be carried out within the Ashokan Reservoir watershed.

-Approximately $600,000 is available for award through September 30, 2024 across all categories.
-The AWSMP funds stream stewardship projects in the following categories:
+The AWSMP funds stream projects in the following categories:

 – Planning